walcht/neovim-unity/README.md

 - [ ] Add XML comments highlighting (OPTIONAL)
 - [ ] Add GitHub pages support (OPTIONAL)

-## (Known) Limitations

-- No Unity debugging support for the moment.
-This will be added in the near future.

 ## FAQ

-- Q. Why not use csharp-ls?
+- Q. Why not use omnisharp or csharp-ls?
-- A. Serious problems on Ubuntu 22.04 (failures to detect .NET framework 4.7.X assemblies, metadata warnings, etc...).
+- A. Roslyn LS is the *new* officially suporrted LSP for C#.
+Omnisharp is not well maintained, can be exteremely slow and unresponsive, and has a potential memory leak issue.
+CSharp-LS on the other hand is a hacky LSP (as per the description in its repository) and is not officially supported.

 ---

 - Q. Why the headache?
-Why not just use Visual Studio?
+Why not just use Visual Studio/VSCode?
 - A. Some people find great joy in using Neovim.
 Some other people use it for all their programming tasks thus it would be inefficient for them to transition to Visual Studio or VSCode just for Unity programming.
+Also, Neovim consumes less resources and you get more control into how much you want it to act as an IDE.

 ---